 Let’s focus now on staying competitive and profitable in a company- and international-level (which is essentially about meeting customer demands at the best price so that customers will continue to support us).

 Earlier we mentioned that the logistics and transport industry is a huge one and thereby spells an enormous opportunity for sustainability and improvement.
 It’s estimated that even just a 1 per cent improvement in the industry translates to $2 billion of additional gains to the economy in a year.
 That’s only a rough estimate because the performance of the logistics industry actually affects all other industries including manufacturing, retail, science, healthcare and agriculture.

 For instance, our agricultural industry is highly productive which is why more than 90% of the country’s food supply is sourced domestically.
 Because of this high productivity, we’re able to save on import costs and thereby the prices of wheat, vegetables, mutton, fish and other agricultural produce stay competitive and reasonable.
 It gets even better if domestic transport becomes more efficient because product prices can become cheaper.
 We have more incentive to source domestically instead of importing from overseas.
 From the farm to the consumer, money is saved because of lower transport costs and efficient logistics.

 It’s just the start because that saved money should always go somewhere.
 With lower prices of food and ingredients, consumers are able to allocate more of their money on other food choices and other needs and wants (including travel and leisure, hobbies, healthcare, education).
-As a result, a wide variety of sectors gets boosted because of efficient logistics.
+As a result, a wide variety of sectors receive a boost because of efficient logistics.

 What about the logistics industry itself, and the companies directly involved in storage and transportation of raw materials and finished goods?
 Cheap imports threaten our manufacturing sector and other industries (and exports also get lower).
 For Australia to stay competitive in the face of overseas competition, one key is lowering the cost of transport through better efficiency.
 This way, Australian manufacturers can profitably reach key markets and individual firms can compete over a larger area (and improve their export stats).